risingwavelabs/risingwave-docs-legacy/cloud/cluster-connect-to-a-cluster.md

 4. Copy the command and run it in a terminal window.

 5. Log in with the password of the database user.
-For default users, the password is valid for 2 hours; for newly created users, the password won't expire.
+For default users, the password is represented by `******` in the command and will be an alphanumeric string when copied.
+Please be aware that this password is valid for 2 hours.
+For newly created users, the password is what you set when creating the user and it won't expire.

     <img
     src={require('./images/psql-login.png').default}